Aftnet/LibretroRT/readme.md

 I am accepting donations on [gofundme](https://www.gofundme.com/retrix) to help with development costs.
 At minimum, I would need:

-- An Authenticode certificate to do binary releases
 - An Xbox One to develop/test on

 ## Installing

 1. Check the [releases](https://github.com/Aftnet/LibretroRT/releases) section for the latest binary build
-2. If installing for the first time, download the [RetriX.Certificate.cer](https://github.com/Aftnet/LibretroRT/releases/download/Initial/RetriX.Certificate.cer), also linked in the releases section, and install it in the local or machine trusted CA store.
-Instructions for doing so [here](http://www.sqlservermart.com/HowTo/Windows_Import_Certificate.aspx)
-3. Download and double click on the .appxbundle file, follow the instructions
+2. Download and double click on the .appxbundle file, follow the instructions

 ## Building from source